RedHatProductSecurity/rapidast/docs/DEVELOPER-GUIDE.md

 Because scanners may need to handle path from the "host" view and the "container" view, and translate from one to another, we have created a `path_translator` module to facilitate this.

-In practice, this helps to copy files in and out of the container section, or calculate paths inside the container, indepently from the "container" technology.
+In practice, this helps to copy files in and out of the container section, or calculate paths inside the container, independently from the "container" technology.
 The scanner first needs to setup the mapping correctly, and the rest of the code can work according to the mapping.
 The mapping usually corresponds to mountpoints, or important directory where the code will need to store/retrieve data.

 Example :